Noel Fielding

-Noel Fielding (/ˈnəʊəl/; born 21 May 1973) is an English comedian, artist, and actor.
-He was part of The Mighty Boosh comedy troupe alongside Julian Barratt in the 2000s, and has been a co-presenter of The Great British Bake Off since 2017.
-He is known for his dark and surreal comedic style.
+Noel Fielding (/ˈnəʊəl/; born 21 May 1973) is an English comedian, actor, writer, television personality, and artist.
+Known for his dark and surreal comedic style, he gained prominence in the late 1990s as a member of the comedy troupe The Mighty Boosh.

-Fielding began performing stand-up comedy when he graduated from art school in 1995, and in 1997 he first met Mighty Boosh collaborator Barratt when they both appeared on the same comedy bill at a pub in north London.
-Around 1998, they performed their first comedy show together in London, which was a mix of stand-up and sketch comedy, then later in 1998 they took the show, The Mighty Boosh, to the Edinburgh Fringe Festival.
+Fielding began performing stand-up comedy when he graduated from art school in 1995, and in 1997 he first met Mighty Boosh collaborator Julian Barratt when they both appeared on the same comedy bill at a pub in North London.
+In 1998, they performed their first comedy show together, and then later they took the show, The Mighty Boosh, to the Edinburgh Fringe Festival.
 They returned to the festival in 1999 with Arctic Boosh, and in 2000 with Autoboosh.
-In 2001 The Mighty Boosh became a six-part radio show on BBC London Live, called The Boosh later transferring to BBC radio 4.

-In 2004, the Mighty Boosh became a television show The Mighty Boosh, which ran for three series on BBC Three until 2007.
-The show generated a cult following and won awards.
-From February to April 2006 they went on tour around the UK with the stage show The Mighty Boosh Live and then toured the UK for a second time from September 2008 to January 2009 with The Mighty Boosh Live: Future Sailors Tour.
+In 2001, The Mighty Boosh became a six-part radio show on BBC London Live called The Boosh, later transferring to BBC Radio 4.
+In 2004, the Mighty Boosh became a television show, The Mighty Boosh, which ran for three series on BBC Three until 2007.
+The television show generated a cult following and earned them a variety of awards.

-During the 2000s, Fielding also had smaller roles in other comedy shows for Channel 4 including Nathan Barley, The IT Crowd, AD/BC: A Rock Opera, and Garth Marenghi's Darkplace.
-After The Mighty Boosh, he wrote and starred in two series of a solo show for Channel 4 called Noel Fielding's Luxury Comedy, which ran between 2012 and 2014.
-He has also appeared as a team captain on the BBC Two comedy panel show Never Mind the Buzzcocks, originally from 2009 to 2015, and again since 2021, and as a guest on Richard Ayoade's Travel Man series.
-He has also appeared in several music videos.
+Fielding played the role of Richmond in the Channel 4 sitcom The IT Crowd (2006–2013) and wrote and starred in his own Channel 4 comedy show Noel Fielding's Luxury Comedy (2012–2014).
+He appeared as a team captain on the BBC Two panel show Never Mind the Buzzcocks (2009–2015; 2021–2025).
+Since 2017, Fielding co-presents the Channel 4 baking competition show The Great British Bake Off.
+In 2024, he played Dick Turpin in the Apple TV+ comedy series The Completely Made-Up Adventures of Dick Turpin.
+Aside from his comedy and television career, Fielding has worked as a visual artist, exhibiting his artwork internationally.
+He has also occasionally worked as a musician, most notably as member of the band Loose Tapestries.

-Fielding, along with Sergio Pizzorno from the band Kasabian, formed the band Loose Tapestries as an alternative project in 2012, to provide music for Noel Fielding's Luxury Comedy.
-Fielding has also exhibited his artwork in London, and collaborated with Fendi for their autumn/winter 2021 menswear collection.